 9. Photo Books Are Less Work Than Organizing Prints

 Some might argue with me on this point, but I find that although photo books take longer to order prints take a lot more work once they arrive.
 You have to remember to buy the album and then label them all.
 When you order a photo book, you do all that work online and therefore cannot procrastinate or put it off a minute longer.

 Others might say that shipping cost is less on prints than books and that is true but once you get the prints you still need to purchase a book or box to put them in plus any supplies you need to store them in such a way that they include the stories behind the photo ( such as photo safe pens used to label them).

-If you run out of free photo book prints though and you still want to keep catching up on you current photos for less, you could take advantage of the free print codes and then use this idea I found on Simple Mom on how to create a minimal fuss photo book using prints.
+If you run out of free photo book codes and you still want to keep catching up on you current photos for less, you could take advantage of the free print codes and then use this idea I found on Simple Mom on how to create a minimal fuss photo book using prints.

-I love that this idea uses inexpensive brag books often found for just $1 and printable quotes and memory boxes.
-It takes some of the work and the expense out of traditional scrapbooking and I think it could be replicated for more themes than just summer.
-In fact if you visit the blog Simple As That you will find many more great low fuss and low cost scrapbooking ideas.
+I love that this idea uses inexpensive brag books often found in dollar stores and printable quotes and memory boxes.
+It takes some of the work and the expense out of traditional scrapbooking, and I think it could be replicated for more themes than just summer.
+In fact, if you visit the blog Simple As That you will find many more great low fuss and low cost scrapbooking ideas.

-Now that you have figured out how to make catching up your family’s photos a reality perhaps you are wondering how on earth to squeeze actually making photo albums into your already packed day.
-You want to…you just don’t see how?
+Now that you have figured out how to make catching up your family’s photos a reality perhaps you are wondering how on earth to squeeze making photo albums into your already packed day.
+You want to do, but you just don’t see how?
 A great course that can help you find more time in your day by living it with intention is Crystal Paine’s course Make Over Your Mornings.
 NO Crystal is not going to tell you to begin your day at the crack of dawn to squeeze more in….what time you get up is up to you.
-The course simply shows you how to set your day up with intention so you finally achieve your goals and dreams.
+The course simply shows you how to set your day up with intention, so you finally achieve your goals and dreams.